 More Recipe Tips

-Seafood broth was used here to infuse flavour and help speed up the cooking time of those potatoes.
+Seafood broth/stock was used here to infuse flavour and help speed up the cooking time of those potatoes.
 Don’t have seafood broth on hand?
-Use veg stock or even water.
+Use vegetable broth or even water.

 The fillets used in this recipe were about 4 ounces each.
 If your fillets are larger, they make take longer to cook, just cook until the fish is cooked through and flakes easily with a fork.

-Speaking of hot, I also used 1 tsp of chili flakes in this curry.
-If you aren’t a fan of spice, you can omit…or, if you are, add more.
+I used 1 teaspoon of chili flakes in this curry.
+If you aren’t a fan of spice, you can omit.
+Alternatively, if you are, add more.

 Hope you love this fish curry with coconut milk as much as we do!